Retail Logistics: 5 Ways Automation Is Changing Deliveries Forever

 Online retailers could hardly afford to wait for things to get better: they had to act.

-Automation has since helped to put out the flames of burning customer anger and has given retailers some invaluable breathing space.
-Not only that, it’s pushed them to the frontier of a streamlined digital delivery service fit for the modern world.
+Automation has since put out the flames of customer anger and has given retailers some invaluable breathing space.
+Research from Ernst and Young (2023) shows that efficiency and visibility are the top priorities for supply chain executives.

 The top priorities of supply-chain management from 2023 onwards